vanishedbydefa/HypnoDL/README.md

   -p PATH, --path PATH  path to the download folder
-  -q {High,Low}, --quality {High,Low} Choose quality (default: High) -a AMOUNT, --amount AMOUNT Amount of recent videos to download (default: 1) -o {True,False}, --organize {True,False} Organize downloaded videos to folder named like the category of the video -f {True,False}, --force {True,False} Download, even when already downloaded (default: False) -s SPECIFIC, --specific SPECIFIC Download a specific Video from URL of the Site
+  -q {High,Low}, --quality {High,Low} Choose quality (default: High) -a AMOUNT, --amount AMOUNT Amount of recent videos to download (default: 1) -c  CATEGORY, --category CATEGORY Specify category to download Videos from -o {True,False}, --organize {True,False} Organize downloaded videos to folder named like the category of the video -f {True,False}, --force {True,False} Download, even when already downloaded (default: False) -s SPECIFIC, --specific SPECIFIC Download a specific Video from URL of the Site